 The following page may contain information related to upcoming products, features and functionality.
 It is important to note that the information presented is for informational purposes only, so please do not rely on the information for purchasing or planning purposes.
 Just like with all projects, the items mentioned on the page are subject to change or delay, and the development, release, and timing of any products, features or functionality remain at the sole discretion of GitLab Inc.

-Last reviewed: 2023-01
+Last reviewed: 2023-09

-for review or open a Fulfillment Meta issue.
+for review, or open a Fulfillment Meta issue.

-Our vision is to improve operational efficiency by providing a seamless end-to-end experience.
+Our vision is to improve operational efficiency by providing a seamless end-to-end subscription management experience.
 This enables our Sales teams to spend more of their time on accounts with high LAM.
 It also allows our Support and Finance teams to be more efficient.

 We have faced significant headwinds as we made progress in our Fulfillment systems.
 We are working on a series of projects to improve things moving forward.